Autism Resource Center

 Behavior analysis is the scientific study of learning and behavior.
 Behavior analysis focuses on the principles that explain how learning takes places most efficiently and effectively.
 Applied Behavior Analysis (ABA) is the use of these principles and strategies used to shape, change and improve behavior.
 The purpose of the treatment is to bridge the gap between a person’s current chronological age and measured developmental age so they can function effectively with others in their natural environment.

-Who does Lucet authorize to provide ABA services?
+Who does NDBH authorize to provide ABA services?

 Typically, a Board Certified Behavior Analyst (BCBA) oversees ABA treatment.
 Registered Behavioral Technicians (RBTs) or “Line Therapists” provide the majority of the ABA treatment under the direction and supervision of the BCBA.